Generic selectors

 • pH: 7-8

-The Wagtail platy is one of the coolest platy breeds in the aquarium hobby.
-These unique fish have bright red bodies with black fins and a black tail.
+The Wagtail platy is one of the coolest platy breeds.
+These fish have bright red bodies with contrasting black fins and tail.
+Easy to care for, easy to breed, and genuinely colorful.
+A good starter fish that does not look like a starter fish.

 9. Sailfin Mollies